The Complete Guide to Conversational AI

 Success Stories

-• We had developed a speech recognition dataset with more than 10,000 hours of multi-language transcriptions, conversations, and audio files to train and build a live chatbot.
+- We created a comprehensive speech recognition dataset with over 10,000 hours of multi-language transcriptions and audio files.
+This helped in training and developing a live chatbot.

-• Our team of 3000 plus linguistic experts provided more than 1000 hours of audio files and transcripts in 27 native languages for training and testing a digital assistant.
+- Our team of 3,000+ linguistic experts provided over 1,000 hours of audio files and transcripts in 27 different languages to train and test a digital assistant.

-• Our Automatic Speech Recognition services are one of the most preferred by the industry.
-We provided reliably labeled audio files, ensuring specific attention to pronunciation, tone, and intent using a wide range of transcriptions and lexicon from diverse speaker sets to improve the reliability of ASR models.
+- Our Automatic Speech Recognition (ASR) services are highly regarded in the industry.
+We deliver precisely labeled audio files, paying close attention to pronunciation, tone, and intent, using a diverse range of transcriptions to boost ASR model accuracy.

 Conclusion